 Officially launched in September 2018, Mercedes eCitaro series production started a couple of months later and between the end of 2018 and the beginning of 2019 the first deliveries were put in place.

 At the 31st December 2019, therefore after the first year of production, 149 units of Mercedes eCitaro have been registered.
 In 2019, with 149 registration, Mercedes put its mark on a market share of the 5 per cent in the field of e-buses.
 As mentioned above, that figure grew significantly: as many as 333 eCitaro were delivered from January to December 2021.
-German market shifted to high gears: the Mercedes eCitaro has been the top sold electric bus last year in the country.
+German market shifted to high gears: the Mercedes eCitaro has been the top sold electric bus in 2022 in the country.

 Mercedes eCitaro, the first order?
 From Hamburg

 It was May 2018, before the official launch of the model, when Hamburger Hochbahn placed the very first order for the Mercedes eCitaro (at that time the eCitaro was a Citaro model with camouflage on the roof, nothing to do with the front that will be definitive on the battery-bus).
 The public transport company, that plans to procure emission-free buses only from 2020, has placed an order for 20 units.